ekzhang/ekzhang.github.io/src/projects/langevin-music.md

-+++
-title = "Langevin Dynamics for Composition" date = 2020-11-23
-repo = "ekzhang/langevin-music"
+---
+title: Langevin Dynamics for Composition
+date: 2020-11-23
+repo: ekzhang/langevin-music
-topics = ["Python", "Machine Learning", "Music", "Transformers"] lead = "Generative modeling of Bach chorales by gradient estimation." image = "langevin-music.png"
+topics: ["Python", "Machine Learning", "Music", "Transformers"]
+lead: Generative modeling of Bach chorales by gradient estimation.
-+++
+image: langevin-music.png
+---

 This research project introduces a new generative model for music composition, based on annealed Langevin dynamics and a noise-conditional score matching